doc4d/docs/docs/WritePro/user-legacy/using-4d-write-pro-standard-actions.md

 Two kinds of actions are available for 4D Write Pro areas:

 * 4D Write Pro specific actions, that can be used only with 4D Write Pro areas,
-* *Other actions*, including fonts, expressions, spell check, and editing actions, that can be used with 4D Write Pro areas and other 4D areas (see *Standard actions*).
+* [Other actions](#other-actions), including fonts, expressions, spell check, and editing actions, that can be used with 4D Write Pro areas and other 4D areas (see *Standard actions*).

 ## 4D Write Pro actions